admin

 Here are 4 reasons to consider ALTUVIIIO:

-With just one weekly ALTUVIIIO infusion, factor levels remain in the near-normal to normal range (>40%) for most of the week and stay above 18%,* on average, in adults.
+ALTUVIIIO is engineered to last longer.
+With just one weekly infusion, Factor VIII levels remain in the near-normal to normal range (over 40%) for most of the week and stay above 18%,* on average, in adults.

 *Average trough levels were 18% for adults 18 years and older, 9% for adolescents aged 12 years to under 18 years, 10% for children aged 6 years to under 12 years, and 7% for children aged 1 year to under 6 years.

-This is information from a study of 13 previously treated adults with severe hemophilia A that had the goal of comparing how long ALTUVIIIO, Adynovate® [Antihemophilic Factor (Recombinant), PEGylated], and Advate® [Antihemophilic Factor (Recombinant)] stayed in the body after 1 dose.
+†This is information from a study in 13 previously treated adults with severe hemophilia A that had the goal of comparing how long ALTUVIIIO, Adynovate® [Antihemophilic Factor (Recombinant), PEGylated], and Advate® [Antihemophilic Factor (Recombinant)] stayed in the body after 1 dose.
 Half-life was 43 hours for ALTUVIIIO, 15 hours for Adynovate, and 11 hours for Advate.

 Adynovate and Advate are registered trademarks of Baxalta Incorporated, a Takeda company.